 - subserosal oedema

 - gallbladder distention

-- diagnosis of acute cholecystitis can be supported if 1 major and 2 minor criteria are present refs
+- diagnosis of acute cholecystitis can be supported if one major and two minor criteria are present refs

 MRI is sensitive in the detection of acute cholecystitis, with findings similar to those seen on ultrasound and CT 3.
 MR cholangiopancreatography (MRCP) may show an impacted stone in the gallbladder neck or cystic duct.